tsvbits/tsvbits.github.io/src/pages/flash-viewer-story/index.md

 BTW in 2009 I've made an experimental branch with a lot of interesting changes but they probably are not stable since not used in production:

-- I've made PFX compiler to be cross-platform/runnable on mono VM and compatible with mono c# compiler
+- I've made PFX compiler to be cross-platform/runnable on Mono VM and compatible with Mono C# compiler
-- Reuse of Mono MDB reader, i.e. managed PDB (debug symbols) reader
+- Reuse of Mono MDB reader, i.e. managed reader of debug symbols.
+Previously we use COM library runnable only on Windows
 - Multi-targeting on Flash Player 9.0 and higher, i.e. Flash APIs are declared in separate assemblies auto-generated as part of build process
 - Multi-targeting on Flex SDK 3.3 and higher.
 Interop assemblies for Flex SDK are also auto-generated
 - Faster lazy parsing of assemblies with less memory consumption